Before you can pull commerce data from companies using Shopify, you need to set up an integration in Codat's environments, starting with UAT.

-- in the Redirection URLs box, paste the following:
+- In the Redirection URLs box, enter the following url:

 - Click Create app.
 You should now see the API key and API secret key of your app in the API keys section.
 You will use these to link the app to the Codat Portal.

 - If you require more than 60 days of order data: in the Orders section, click Request access to send a request to Shopify to access all orders for your store.
 You will receive an email from Shopify once the request has been processed, which may take up to 7 business days.

 - Scroll to GDPR mandatory webhooks and enter the following URLs:

 Shop data erasure endpoint:

 - Go to your app dashboard and click App listing.